Members of the registered workforce have until Thursday 4 May to complete our pilot survey.

-Sue Evans, Chief Executive of Social Care Wales, said: “The last two years have probably been the most difficult in living memory for social care in Wales and things are not any easier now.
+Sue Evans, Chief Executive of Social Care Wales, said: “The last three years have probably been the most difficult in living memory for social care in Wales and things are not any easier now.
 The ravages of Covid and the cost-of-living crisis have made it particularly challenging to keep providing care and support to the most vulnerable people in society.

 “That’s why we want to give social care workers a voice through this survey, so they can tell us how things really are.
 With this information, we can make sure our work is supporting them in the most effective way.

 “We realise the pressure people are working under and how little time they have these days.
 So, filling in a survey is probably not high on their list of priorities.
 But we’re asking for 15 minutes of people’s time to provide their views.
 It could be time very well spent."